ichensky/ichensky.github.io/_posts/2023-08-07-Time-notes.markdown

 NTP can usually maintain time to within tens of milliseconds over the public Internet, and can achieve better than one millisecond accuracy in local area networks under ideal conditions.

 ## ISO 8601
-[**ISO 8601**](https://en.wikipedia.org/wiki/ISO_8601) is a [time standard](https://en.wikipedia.org/wiki/Time_standard) established by the International Organization for Standardization defining methods of representing dates and times in textual form, including specifications for representing time zones.
+[**ISO 8601**](https://en.wikipedia.org/wiki/ISO_8601) is a standard established by the International Organization for Standardization defining methods of representing dates and times in textual form, including specifications for representing time zones.